Henry IV, Holy Roman Emperor: First years of majority

-Saxon rebellion and Investiture Controversy
+First Saxon rebellion and aristocratic resistance

 Large parcels of the royal demesne were distributed during Henry's minority, and he decided to recover them around 1069.
-The bulk of the royal estates had been in Saxony.
-Henry sent Swabian ministeriales to the duchy to investigate property rights.
-The appointment of non-native unfree officials offended the Saxons, especially because the new officials ignored their traditional civil procedures.
-New castles were built in Saxony and Henry manned them with Swabian soldiers.
-Like his father, Henry spent more time in Saxony than in other parts of Germany and the accommodation of his retinue was the Saxons' irksome duty.
-The Thuringians were also outraged that Henry supported Archbishop Siegfried of Mainz's claim to collect tithes from them, although most Thuringians had been exempted from the church tax for centuries.
-The Margrave of Lower Lusatia, Dedi I, was the first Saxon lord to rebel.
-He claimed benefices that his wife's former husband, Otto I, Margrave of Meissen, had held, but Henry refused him in 1069.
-Dedi approached the Thuringians for help, but after Henry's promise to confirm their exemption from tithes the Thuringians joined the royal army.
-Henry invaded Dedi's domains and forced him to surrender.
+Most of these estates lay in Saxony, but he dispatched Swabian ministeriales to investigate property rights.
+The appointment of non-native and unfree officials offended the Saxons, particularly because they disregarded traditional civil procedures.
+New royal castles were erected in Saxony and garrisoned with Swabian troops.
+Like his father, Henry spent much time in Saxony, and the accommodation of his retinue remained an irksome burden for the Saxons.
+The Thuringians were also angered by Henry's support for Archbishop Siegfried of Mainz's claim to levy tithes from them, although most Thuringians had long been exempt.
+The first Saxon lord to rebel was Dedi I, Margrave of Lower Lusatia.
+He claimed benefices formerly held by Otto I, Margrave of Meissen, his wife's earlier husband, but Henry refused in 1069.
+Dedi sought Thuringian support, but after Henry promised to confirm their exemption from tithes, they joined the royal army.
+Henry invaded Dedi's lands and compelled his surrender.